STUDY

 Sentence

-A combination or group of words that gives a complete meaning, thought or idea is called a sentence.
+A sentence is a group of words that expresses a complete meaning, thought or idea.

 Example.